breigo/playground-58w4djk5/markdowns/welcome.md

 It's an introduction to the topic, not a deep dive.

 Topics covered are:
+* Lambda expressions
 * LINQ methods
-* Lambda expressions
+* Filter operations
-* Filtering data
+* Projection operations
 * Element operations
-* Projection operations

 ## Outcome
 At the end of the course you will be able to write simple LINQ queries to filter and manipulate collections in C#.